fverdugo/XM_40017/docs/src/index.md

 ```
 - These commands will open a jupyter in your web browser.
 Navigate in jupyter to the notebook file you have downloaded and open it.

+## Authorship

+This material was created by [Francesc Verdugo](https://github.com/fverdugo/) with the help of Gelieza Kötterheinrich.
+Part of the notebooks are based on the course slides by [Henri Bal](https://www.vuhpdc.net/henri-bal/).

+## License

+All material in this page that is original to this course may be used under a [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.

 ## Acknowledgment

-This page was created with the support of Faculty of Science of [Vrije Universiteit Amsterdam](https://vu.nl) in the framework of the project "Interactive lecture notes and exercises for the Programming Large-Scale Parallel Systems course" funded by the "Innovation budget BETA 2023 Studievoorschotmiddelen (SVM) towards Activated Blended Learning".
+This page was created with the support of the Faculty of Science of [Vrije Universiteit Amsterdam](https://vu.nl) in the framework of the project "Interactive lecture notes and exercises for the Programming Large-Scale Parallel Systems course" funded by the "Innovation budget BETA 2023 Studievoorschotmiddelen (SVM) towards Activated Blended Learning".